We are currently working on design proposals for a rooftop extension in Westminster.

 The main bulk of the construction work for the extension is now complete, with internal works progressing well.

-We have received permission from the Dulwich Estate for a new Arts and Crafts style house in Southwark.
+We have received permission from the Dulwich Estate for a new Arts and Crafts inspired house in Southwark.

 The scheme has been through a number of revisions to satisfy the competing demands of both the Dulwich Estate and Southwark Council, while still achieving the client’s brief.
 Permission for a similar scheme has already been implemented and we now await approval from the council for this updated design.

-The house is designed in an Arts and Crafts style, echoing elements of traditional architecture found throughout the conservation area while remaining essentially modern in appearance and environmental performance.
+The house is inspired by the Arts and Crafts movement, echoing elements of traditional architecture found throughout the conservation area while remaining essentially modern in appearance and environmental performance.

 The building is formed from a simple L-shape in plan, with one subservient ‘wing’ at the rear intersecting the principal building which spans the site from left to right.
 Two tiled roofs, each wrapped in terracotta tiles and with gablet ends, intersect at different heights causing an interesting play on traditional roof geometry.
 The new building is set back from the street behind tree and bush cover to reduce visual impact upon this architecturally sensitive area.